 - Customs Fraud — Companies that import goods to the United States are required to pay “customs duties” to the government, which are based on the value of the imported goods.
-Companies that undervalue imported goods to avoid paying the full amount due to the government can be liable for this conduct.
+Companies that undervalue imported goods, misclassify goods, or misrepresent the point of origin of the goods to avoid paying the full amount due to the government can be liable for this conduct.

-- Environmental Fraud — The federal and state governments pay tens of millions of dollars per year to companies to clean up hazardous waste sites and to perform other environmentally-based work.
+- Environmental Fraud — The federal and state governments, including through the federal Environmental Protection Agency, pay millions of dollars per year to companies to clean up hazardous waste sites and to perform other environmentally-based work.
 Companies that intentionally overcharge the government, or who fail to perform the work designated in their contracts, can be held liable.

 - Student Loans — Federal and state governments provide low interest loans to students entering various post-high school academic centers.
-In recent years, many for-profit schools illegally have recruited students who are the beneficiaries of such loans but who are not suited to the school.
-For-profit schools also may provide an education to students while misrepresenting the likelihood that the students will be able to find a job after graduation.
+In recent years, many for-profit schools illegally recruited students who are the beneficiaries of such loans but who are not suited to the school.
+For-profit schools also may provide an education to students while misrepresenting the likelihood that the students will be able to find a job after graduation, creating possible liability to the government if there were government loans involved.
 These schools can be held liable for this conduct.

 - TARP/Bailout Funds — The federal government has provided hundreds of billions of dollars to companies across the country in an effort to stimulate the economy.
 In most cases, in order to get this money, the companies are required to meet certain standards, or to agree to use the money in a particular way.
 The failure to meet these requirements can lead to liability.